harsha0618-tech/first-frontend-project/README.md

 ### Destinations :
-This page shows all the major destinations available in AndhraPradest For example consider Tirupati: where major attraction is Tirupati temple where as there are many minor tourist attractions like 1.Kapilatheertham
+This page shows all the major destinations available in AndhraPradest For example consider Tirupati:
-2.Talakona
-3.Sree Kalahasthi
-4.Kanipakam
-5.Rayalacheruvu
-6.Kalyani dam
-etc...

 Here you can see all the famous destionations and their small description about place, best time to visit,nearest airports and cities.
 The discriptions will be visible like a flashcard popup when you click on the images of the destionations.
 For this we used javaScript to make it possible and CSS to define its dimensions and styling.